awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-additional-cli-commands.md

 ```

 **Note**
 Before deleting a bucket, run the `stop-logging` command to stop delivering events to the bucket\.
 If you don’t stop logging, CloudTrail attempts to deliver log files to a bucket with the same name for a limited period of time\.
+If you stop logging or delete a trail, CloudTrail Insights is disabled on that trail\.

 ## Deleting a trail<a name="cloudtrail-delete-trail-cli"></a>